 STRATEGY OF PORTFOLIO SELECTION.
 After an extended period of historically low interest rates, the Sponsor believes that these historically low interest rates are likely to rise, and selected securities which it believes will meet the investment objective of the Trust in an environment of rising interest rates.
 The Trust is not directly intended to provide investors with rising interest income distributions or interest distributions that increase as prevailing interest rates rise.
 The Trust seeks to provide a "hedge" against-to reduce the risk and volatility associated with-increasing interest rates.
 The Trust seeks to achieve its objective by investing in an unmanaged, diversified portfolio of securities.
-In selecting securities for the Trust's portfolio, the Sponsor considered the following categories of securities: equity securities of publicly traded companies, common stock of closed-end investment companies ("Closed-End Funds"), and common stock of exchange-traded funds ("ETFs" and, together with the Closed-End Funds, the "Funds").
+In selecting securities for the Trust's portfolio, the Sponsor considered the following categories of securities: equity securities of publicly traded companies; common stock of closed-end investment companies ("Closed-End Funds"); and common stock of exchange-traded funds ("ETFs" and, together with the Closed-End Funds, the "Funds").
 As used herein, the term "Securities" means the shares of equity securities of companies and the common stocks of the Funds initially deposited in the Trust and contracts and funds for the purchase of such securities, and any additional securities acquired and held by the Trust pursuant to the provisions of the Trust Agreement.

 DESCRIPTION OF PORTFOLIO.
-The portfolio of the Trust contains 37 issues of equity securities, including 4 Closed-End Funds and 3 ETFs.
+The portfolio of the Trust contains 26 issues of equity securities, including 5 Closed-End Funds and 3 ETFs.
 100% of the issues are initially represented by the Sponsor's contracts to purchase such Securities.
-The Trust's portfolio is divided into four asset segments as of the time of original selection: approximately 40% invested in the equity securities of companies traded on a U.S. exchange of all market capitalizations; approximately 30% invested in the common stock of Closed-End Funds that generally invest in senior corporate loans or other income-producing securities; approximately 20% invested in the common stock of one or more ETFs with returns that generally correspond to the inverse of one or more U.S. Treasury indexes (the "Inverse ETFs"); and approximately 10% invested in the common stock of one or more ETFs with returns that generally correspond to one or more convertible bond indexes (the "Convertible Bond ETFs").
+The Trust's portfolio is divided into four asset segments as of the time of original selection: approximately 40% invested in the equity securities of companies traded on a U.S. exchange of all market capitalizations; approximately 30% invested in the common stock of Closed-End Funds that generally invest in senior corporate loans or other income-producing securities; approximately 20% invested in the common stock of one or more ETFs with returns that generally correspond to the inverse of one or more U.S. Treasury indexes (the "Inverse ETFs"); and approximately 10% invested in the common stock of one or more convertible bond indexes (the "Convertible Bond ETFs").
 These weightings will vary thereafter.

 EQUITY SECURITIES.
 The Sponsor believes that historically rising interest rate environments have typically been associated with periods of economic growth and positive performance for equity securities.
 As such, equity securities may benefit from rising interest rates and bond price declines as investors seek investments with greater total return potential.
 In selecting the equity securities of individual companies, the Sponsor considered criteria including, but not limited to, current dividend yield and historical dividend growth rates.
-The Sponsor sought to select equity securities of individual companies involved in industries it believes are best positioned to achieve the Trust's investment objective over the life of the Trust.
+The Sponsor sought to select equity securities of individual companies in sectors it believes are best positioned to achieve the Trust's investment objective over the life of the Trust.
+While the Sponsor considers each of these sectors, the Trust portfolio does not necessarily include securities from each of these sectors.
+The final Trust portfolio includes securities of companies in the energy, financials, industrials, telecommunication services, and utilities sectors.